AdamEXu/Cozo/README.md

 python schema.py
 ```

-Data should be inserted into the `data.json` JSON file.
+Once the database is initialized, you can insert the data.
+Data should be populated into the `data.json` JSON file.
 The JSON file should contain a list of dictionaries, where each dictionary represents a data point.
 Each dictionary should contain the following keys:
 - `code`: The code change for the data point in diff format.
 - `repo`: The repository the code change belongs to.
 - `commit_id`: The commit ID of the code change.